A Hitchin connection on non abelian theta functions for parabolic G-bundles: -equivariant -bundles

-Now ignoring the $\Gamma$-action, we get a family of $G$-bundles on $\widehat{C}$ and hence by \ref{eqn:determinG}, we get a line bundle on $T$ on the choice of a representation $(\phi,V)$ of the group $G$.
-On the other hand we also get a line bundle $T$ by starting with a family of quasi-parabolic bundles $\mathcal{E}$ obtained from the invariant push forward of $\widehat{\mathcal{E}}$ and then applying the construction in \eqref{eqn:deterG}.
-The following proposition which is minor variation of Proposition 4.5 in \cite{BiswasRaghavendra} compares these two line bundles.
+Let $\widehat{\mathcal{E}}$ be a family of $\Gamma$-$G$-bundles on $\widehat{C}$ of local type ${\bm \tau}$ parametrized by a scheme $T$.
+By Proposition \ref{prop:keypushforward}, we get a family $\mathcal{E}$ of quasiparabolic $G$-bundles on $C$ with parabolic structures at the points $\vec{p}=(p_1,\dots, p_n)$ in the ramification locus.
+Observe that we have an $n$-tuple integers $\vec{d}=(d_1,\dots, d_n)$ which encodes the order of ramification at the points $(p_1,\dots, p_n)$.
+Moreover $\exp(2\pi\sqrt{-1}d_i\tau_i)=1$ for all $\leq i\leq n$.
+Now ignoring the $\Gamma$-action, we get a family of principal $G$-bundles on $\widehat{C}$ and hence by \eqref{eqn:determinG}, we get a line bundle on $T$ subject to the choice of a representation $(\phi,V)$ of $G$.
+On the other hand, we also get a line bundle on $T$ by starting with a family of quasiparabolic bundles $\mathcal{E}$ obtained from the invariant push forward of $\widehat{\mathcal{E}}$ and then applying the construction in \eqref{eqn:deterG}.
+The following proposition, which is minor variation of \cite[Prop.\ 4.5]{BiswasRaghavendra}, compares these two line bundles on $T$.